Ask Nicky: The Benefits of a Day in the Southcare Social Centre

 I wanted to gain a better understanding of what our service offerings are to Seniors.

 Transport is a key element – we go to the customers’ homes and the bus trip was a delight.
 I got to sit next to customers and ask them questions about themselves.
-As we weaved our way through the suburbs it was great to hear the chatter as more people came onto the bus.
+As we weaved our way through the suburbs it was great to hear the chatter between friends as more people came onto the bus.
 It reminded me of school bus trips and the anticipation of what lies ahead.
 When we got back to the Southcare Social Centre we were greeted by the other staff who had set up the activities for the day.
 People were assisted off the bus and soon we were welcomed with a morning tea that catered for everyone’s dietary requirements.
 During morning tea, more stories where shared and I noticed how laughter raised all our spirits.
 We know that laughter is the best medicine and from my experience it really was.

 Before long I found myself sitting with a lady who was keen to get on with the crossword in the daily newspaper.
 I shared with her the fact that I had never done a crossword puzzle and that I thought they were hard to do.
 She told me how her mother was paid to make up the crosswords for the newspaper, so she had grown up on them.
 We sat together and worked through the puzzle – her mind was much sharper than mine.
 Gee I felt good to be able to identify a few of the words from the clues.
 Being a lifelong learner shown through in this lady’s smile – she was teaching me and it felt good for both of us.